Downtown Washington Street Bridge Replacement Project

 Why is the bridge being replaced?

 The bridge foundation was constructed in 1928, widened in the 1970s and renovated in 2004.
 The bridge components have reached the end of their effective service life.
-The bridge has a special weight load limit of 15 tons which prohibits use of the bridge by nearly all trucks.
+The bridge currently has a special weight load limit of 8 tons which prohibits use of the bridge by nearly all trucks.
 Replacing the bridge also provides the opportunity to improve the existing roadway geometrics, the functionality of the Riverwalk and overall aesthetics.